 Pilates workouts put a huge demand on your core for the entire workout, and force you to breathe deeply through discomfort.
 The near-constant contraction of the abs combined with the tightly controlled movement of the limbs can stimulate the bowels in much the same way as ab work.
 The breathing techniques can help you relax and focus when nature finally calls.
-Try the double leg stretch, leg circles or teasers for thorough results.
+Try the double leg stretch, leg circles or teasers as your exercises for bowel movement.

 Like Pilates, belly dancing focuses on your core muscles.
 The difference is that the muscles are used in an undulating way that mimics the natural contractions of the intestine, and the continuous motion adds a cardio element.
-Do camels, belly rolls and small hip circles -- you'll be urging the stool down through the colon with every contraction.
+Do camels, belly rolls and small hip circles as part of your exercise for constipation — you'll be urging the stool down through the colon with every contraction.